 - women@CL speaker lunches are our popular monthly events, where we invite a female speaker to come and talk about her work, research, career issues and other interesting and relevant topics.
 We have a real diversity of speakers including women from academia, industry, start-ups, etc. Examples of previous events include career discussion panels and talks by Google, Microsoft Research, Intel, Cambridge Cell Networks, and many more.
 Speaker lunches are open to everyone, regardless of gender. - women@CL talklets take place once a term.
 In these events we invite female speakers from within the Computer Lab to come and talk about their research.
 Talklet lunches are open to everyone, regardless of gender. - Big Sister, Little Sister programme (BSLS) is a peer mentoring initiative, where new female members (little sisters) in the Computer Lab are matched with existing female members (big sisters) in order to provide moral support and information for the newcomers. women@CL provide and fund social opportunities for Big and Little Sisters to meet.
 Events have included formal halls at a variety of colleges; meals out at local restaurants; bowling.
-There will be a BSLS 'virtual' welcoming event on Thursday 15 October at 1pm. - Coffee & Cake are informal social gatherings held throughout the year for women in the Computer Lab in order to encourage networking and create a welcoming environment.
+The date for the BSLS welcoming event is to be confirmed. - Coffee & Cake are informal social gatherings held throughout the year for women in the Computer Lab in order to encourage networking and create a welcoming environment.